sarahlou21/dissertation/README.md

 ### 2. "pre_processing_classes.ipynb"
 The images undergo pre-processing.
-Several techniques were trialled and the code for each technique is contained in this file.
+Several techniques were trialed and the code for each technique is contained in this file.

 This file contains several classes, for image preprocessing.
 Including:
 - HairRemoval(): hair removal.